rian39/notes/bratton_stack_2016.md

 'rigorous standardization of the scale, duration, and morphology of their essential components' (47).

-The Stack may represent an epochal enclosure of the planet under an absolutist regime of algorithmic capital, or the fragility of its totality may force new breaks 72
+The Stack may represent an epochal enclosure of the planet under an absolutist regime of algorithmic capital, or the fragility of its totality may force new breaks 72 {#earth}

 Cloud Layer chapter around 127 --- has sections on major platforms such as amazon, google, Facebook, etc {#platform-list}